Daniemil/DJMPortfolio/README.md

-# DanieJMillslPortfolio
+# Daniel Mill's Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and reactJS